 Break up the content into bite-sized pieces.
 By breaking up your content into smaller sections, you give learners a chance to fully consider each part before moving on.
 You can also separate your “need to know” and “nice to know” content to help learners focus.

-To build a strong, valuable course you need to keep your eye on the prize: focus on your goals, don’t distract from objectives, and have a clear vision of how the type of course helps you accomplish this.
+To build a strong, valuable course, you need to keep your eye on the prize: focus on your goals, don’t distract from objectives, and have a clear vision of how the type of course you select helps you accomplish this.